C. Lloyd Mahaffey

 C. Lloyd Mahaffey (born December 31, 1954) is an American computer executive, who led the Apple Education division, and then Apple's Federal Systems Group in Washington, D.C., which concentrated on the U.S. Department of Defense, civilian and intelligence agencies.

 Early life and education

-Mahaffey was born on December 31, 1954 in Rock Hill, South Carolina to Nancy and Lloyd Mahaffey.
+Mahaffey was born on December 31, 1954, in Rock Hill, South Carolina, to Nancy and Lloyd Mahaffey.

-He graduated in 1978 from The Citadel, The Military College of South Carolina in Charleston, South Carolina, graduated with a Bachelor of Arts degree in history.
+He graduated in 1978 from The Citadel, The Military College of South Carolina in Charleston, South Carolina, with a Bachelor of Arts degree in history.
 In 1987 Mahaffey enrolled in the Stanford University Graduate School of Business Technology Executive Program, where his attendance was sponsored by Apple.

 Professional career

 After graduating from The Citadel in 1978, Mahaffey accepted a position at PCA International, where he used Honeywell industrial process controls to manage water and air temperature for photographic processing.
 In 1980 he joined Honeywell as a sales engineer, and was promoted to Sales Manager over the Carolinas division in 1981.